How to invest in property using your SMSF

 Industry super funds

-generally cater to people working within a particular industry, such as construction or hospitality.
-However, many of these funds are open to anyone, regardless of their industry
+These are generally only open people working within a particular industry, such as construction or hospitality.
+However, some of these funds are open to anyone, regardless of their industry.

 Retail super funds